oteomamo/SALT/README.md

 Paragraphs interrupted mid-sentence by a figure caption, table, or footnote are re-joined across the float instead of being severed.
-Tables and algorithm pseudocode are kept, grouped under their captions as `|`-separated rows so numbers stay readable against their column names;
+Tables and algorithm pseudocode are kept, grouped under their captions as `|`-separated rows so numbers stay readable against their column names.
-section headings, panel labels, and equations survive ingestion (big operators pypdf flattens to Latin look-alikes are restored where unambiguous), and a sentence mentioning a URL keeps its prose with the link as `<url>`.
+Section headings, panel labels, and equations survive ingestion (big operators pypdf flattens to Latin look-alikes are restored where unambiguous), and a sentence mentioning a URL keeps its prose with the link as `<url>`.
 A `salt@` file becomes **its own branch** of the session trie,